Indicators on the Impact of Cultural Activities on Democracy

 - links to key resources (permanently updated).

 In the part on "Intercultural Dialogue", more specific information can be collected on the "Intercultural Cities Index" pages and from our "Database of Good Practice" cases.

 We look forward to hearing from you!
-Please send your comments and suggestions to: email@example.com
+Please send your comments, research abstracts, policy documents and suggestions to: email@example.com